mlynch1985/terraform/custom-modules-examples/vpc/README.md

 Required Input Variables
 ----------------------

+- `region` - Specify the region to deploy into
 - `namespace` - Specify a stack namespace to prefix all resources
 - `environment` - Specify a stack environment to prefix all resources
 - `cidr_block` - Specify the VPC cidr block